-Research for credit or pay outside of the School of Biological Sciences: You can conduct research in other Schools within Georgia Tech, or in institutions outside of Georgia Tech, and obtain credit for BIOL 4690, 4698, 4699, or 4910.
-In rare situations, students with fewer than 60 GT credit hours may be asked to register for BIOL 2699 if the faculty mentor determines the research activities are more suited for this designation.
-Because the faculty mentor is not affiliated directly with the School of Biological Sciences, you will need to have an official co-supervisor within Biological Sciences who will serve as the instructor of record (and second reader in the case of BIOL 4690 and 4910).
+Research for credit or pay outside of the School of Biological Sciences: You can conduct research in other Schools within Georgia Tech, or in institutions outside of Georgia Tech, and obtain credit for BIOS 4690, 4698, 4699, or 4691.
+In rare situations, students with fewer than 60 GT credit hours may be asked to register for BIOS 2699 if the faculty mentor determines the research activities are more suited for this designation.
+Because the faculty mentor is not affiliated directly with the School of Biological Sciences, you will need to have an official cosupervisor within Biological Sciences who will serve as the instructor of record (and second reader in the case of BIOS 4690 and 4691.
 Note that a co-supervisor is not needed if the faculty mentor has an adjunct or courtesy appointment within the School of Biological Sciences.

-You can conduct research in other Schools within Georgia Tech or even in institutions outside of Georgia Tech, and obtain credit for BIOL 4690, 4698, 4699, or 4910.
+You can conduct research in other Schools within Georgia Tech or even in institutions outside of Georgia Tech, and obtain credit for BIOS 4690, 4698, 4699, or 4691.
 Dr. Michael Goodisman, the School of Biological Sciences Associate Chair for the Undergraduate Program, will serve as official co-supervisor and instructor of record within Biological Sciences for the class.
 Note that a co-supervisor is not needed if your faculty mentor has a minor or courtesy appointment within the School of Biological Sciences.
 The primary research faculty mentor (e.g. in Psychology, Emory University, etc.) must be a PhD or MD level scientist, preferably in a group leader-like role (not a postdoc, etc).
-To obtain approval for this research to count for BIOL course credit, you must provide the Associate Chair a description of the research you will be doing, the name of the primary research mentor, and the department or institution of the research mentor.
+To obtain approval for this research to count for BIOS course credit, you must provide the Associate Chair a description of the research you will be doing, the name of the primary research mentor, and the department or institution of the research mentor.
 Your primary research mentor must email the Associate Chair agreeing to serve as you research mentor and follow the Biology syllabus for the course in question.
-If appropriate, the Associate Chair will approve the project for credit or pay depending upon the faculty teaching the course.
+If appropriate, the Associate Chair will approve the project for credit or pay.

+Senior Research Experience: All Biology majors must complete a "Senior Research Experience" consisting of one of the following courses: BIOS 4590, 4690, or 4691.
+BIOS 4690 and 4691 are conducted under the supervision of a faculty member in the research laboratory.
+BIOS 4590 is taught by Biological Sciences faculty members each semester; topics vary depending upon the faculty teaching the course.
 All three courses require that students produce certain deliverables as outlined in the syllabi for the courses available from the School of Biological Sciences, the course mentor's or professor's website.
-In addition, the student must take BIOL 4460 either concurrent with or in the semester after taking BIOL 4590, 4690, or 4910.
-Note that if 4460 is taken after BIOL 4590, 4690, or 4910, the student must seek a permit to register from the Undergraduate Coordinator.
+In addition, the student must take BIOS 4460 either concurrent with or in the semester after taking BIOS 4590, 4690, or 4691.
+Note that if 4460 is taken after BIOS 4590, 4690, or 4691, the student must seek a permit to register from the Undergraduate Coordinator.

-Senior Research Experience: All Biology majors must complete a "Senior Research Experience" consisting of one of the following courses: BIOL 4590, 4690, or 4910.
-BIOL 4690 and 4910 are conducted under the supervision of a faculty member in the research laboratory.
-BIOL 4590 is taught by Biological Sciences faculty members each semester; topics vary